 Fulfilling a Dream

 It’s not surprising that COVID has forced me to reinvent myself.
 Betstravelsabout, the name I gave my blog over ten years ago, has morphed into a much deeper place of travel which goes inside the realm of experience rather than outside to other fascinating countries.
 My bucket list is still long, but I am so thankful that I have managed as much as I have.
-The way our world is going is forcing me as it is for many of us to go inside.
+The way our world is evolving is forcing me as it is for many of us to go inside.
 It’s time to change our focus and learn new things.
 My blog has been doing this for almost two years and will continue to do so for as long as I have the urge to share what I learn as I continue the last phase of my life.

 Visiting old Roman ruins in Formea, Italy.